Tea Tree Oil (Melaleuca Alternifolia)

-Tea tree oil can kill bacteria and fungi.
-It comes from the evergreen leaves of the Australian Melaleuca alternifolia tree.
-Tea tree oil has been used as complementary therapy in surgery, burn care, and dental care.
+Tea tree oil (Melaleuca alternifolia) comes from the evergreen leaves of the Australian Melaleuca alternifolia tree.
+It can be found in many products, including creams and essential oil.

 Tea tree oil is not safe to take by mouth.
 It is not recommended for use in the ears, because it may cause damage to the inner ear.

 The U.S. Food and Drug Administration (FDA) does not regulate tea tree oil in the same way it regulates medicines.
 It can be sold with limited or no research on how well it works.

 Always tell your doctor if you are using an alternative product or if you are thinking about combining one with your conventional medical treatment.
 It may not be safe to forgo your conventional medical treatment and rely only on an alternative product.